 "Repeat visit is a complex set of problems.
 There's a whole history of solutions that we'd come up with.
 But it wasn't until Joyous that we could systematically include the field workforce in sourcing the solution.
 And that has made all the difference.

 "An important thing about Joyous is that it's fast, very fast, for a field tech to reply.
 An SMS goes to their phone, it takes less than a minute to reply.
 Just a very simple ask."

 This isn’t a new kind of survey, and it’s not simply feedback.

 The way in which Joyous conversations are started is more than an art form - it is part of our science.

 Joyous has an impact framework that covers all sorts of big problems.
 All Melanie had to do was ask for a campaign to go out to the field technicians to help reduce repeat visits.
 That was it.

 Within a week thousands of conversations were started by Joyous.
 All focused on reducing repeat visits.

 Each campaign Joyous runs addresses a problem or challenge from three distinct angles.
-First Joyous gathers ideas, then it identifies blockers, and finally gaps in knowledge.
+First Joyous gathers ideas, then it identifies blockers, and finally determines resources needed.